 - Display a white picture to verify that you haven’t broken additional pixels.

-Please note that none of these methods are guaranteed to work, so you employ them at your own risk.
-Unfortunately, LCD manufacturers will not replace your display because you have a few stuck or dead pixels on it.
+Usually, LCD manufacturers will usually not replace your display because you have a few stuck or dead pixels on it.
 It takes much more than that to convince them to ship you a replacement unit, and unfortunately, by the time your display will be damaged enough to get a free one, your warranty will have expired.